-The tank overflowed from both the forward and aft air ventilators.
-At the aft ventilator, the saveall quickly filled up with oil which then spilled onto the main deck.
-At the forward ventilator, the saveall did not fill up but oil was still able to escape because the drain plug was not fitted.
-Although the main deck scuppers were plugged, oil was able flow over the deck edge guttering and into the sea.
+The tank overflowed from both the forward and aft air vents.
+At the aft vent, the oil was not contained within the saveall as the vent head was located immediately adjacent to the side plate, allowing oil to land directly on deck.
+At the forward vent, oil was able to escape because the saveall drain plug was not fitted.
+Although the main deck scuppers were plugged, oil was still able flow over the deck containment and into the dock.Lessons Learnt